Teaching Artist Roster

 2. The Commission staff reviews each application for completeness and eligibility.
 Incomplete or ineligible applications will not be reviewed, will be returned to the applicant with an explanation, and will not be funded.

-3. Commission staff forwards applications to members of the statewide, multi-disciplinary Advisory Panel to review prior to the Advisory Panel screening session.
+3. Commission staff forwards applications to members of the statewide, multi-disciplinary Advisory Panel to review prior to the Advisory Panel Screening Session.

 5. The Commission Board then reviews the recommendations of the Advisory Panel and staff and takes final action on the applications.